shepmaster/rust/silicon/README.md

     rustup default native
     ```

-# Build the compiler on the DTK
+# Build the compiler using this toolchain

-Re-run the setup steps on the DTK, if you haven't already.

-1. `cd silicon/pure-native`
+1. `cd ../pure-native`

 1. Get an x86_64 version of Cargo to use during bootstrapping